Jucifer06/CS413-Computational-Photography/README.md

 # Usage

 - Use `pretrained_model_showcase.ipynb` if you want to load our pretrained model and gerate some show case images.
 - With `train_the_model.ipynb` you can train the model with our dataset or your won dataset yourself.
+You will need to edit the paths according to your dataset and checkpoint directories you want to use.

 # Results